 Rd.
 3, Pk.
 3

-The Jets could use a cornerback upgrade, and Jones could be a steal.
+The Jets could use a cornerback upgrade, and Moreau could easily be drafted higher.

 Rd.
 3, Pk.
 3